NoVACodeCoffee/novacodecoffee.github.io/README.md

 `docker-compose up`

 If you are interested in Docker I encourage you to try installing Docker and giving it a try.

+#### Setup
+* Install Docker
+* We have included a v1 and v2 docker-compose file.
+Just uncomment the one you need.
+That's pretty much it